model-checking/kani/rmc-docs/src/tutorial-nondeterministic-variables.md

-# Non-deterministic variables
+# Nondeterministic variables

-RMC is able to reason about programs and their execution paths by allowing users to assign non-deterministic (i.e., symbolic) values to  certain variables.
-Since RMC is a bit-level model checker, this means that RMC considers that an unconstrained non-deterministic value represents all the possible bit-value combinations assigned to the variable's memory contents.
+RMC is able to reason about programs and their execution paths by allowing users to assign nondeterministic (i.e., symbolic) values to  certain variables.
+Since RMC is a bit-level model checker, this means that RMC considers that an unconstrained nondeterministic value represents all the possible bit-value combinations assigned to the variable's memory contents.

 As a Rust developer, this sounds a lot like the `mem::transmute` operation, which is highly `unsafe`.
 And that's correct.

-In this tutorial, we will show how to safely use non-deterministic assignments to generate valid symbolic variables that respect Rust's type invariants, as well as show how you can specify invariants for types that you define enabling creation of safe non-deterministic variables for those types.
+In this tutorial, we will show how to safely use nondeterministic assignments to generate valid symbolic variables that respect Rust's type invariants, as well as show how you can specify invariants for types that you define enabling creation of safe nondeterministic variables for those types.

-## Safe non-deterministic variables
+## Safe nondeterministic variables

 Let's say you are developing an inventory management tool, and you would like to verify that your API to manage items is correct.
 Here is a simple implementation of this API: